drogatkin/webfolder/README.md

 ## Configuring ACE programmer editor
 WebFolder is coming with preconfigured ACE editor for Java, JavaScript, batch and other common format files.
 However if you desire to modify the set as adding new modes, or modifying existing ones then you can use the guide.

 1. Support editable file extensions are configured in webfolder.properties as property **ace_edit_exts** predefined value looks like: **ace_edit_exts**=*.java.js.xml.h.html.diff.c.cpp.bat.sh.json.jsp.diff.properties*
 2. Modify the property above providing a desirable file extensions list.
 Specifying the property as empty or removing it will disable ACE extension</li>
 3. Edit [edit_modes.json](https://github.com/drogatkin/webfolder/blob/master/src/html/edit_modes.json) specify JSON mapping entries for file extension and ACE mode
 4. Copy addtional ACE modes files as needed to ace/ directory when build the project

+## Version
+The current version is 1.8.
+A work on 1.9 has started.

 ## Screens